GoogleChrome/developer.chrome.com/site/en/docs/webstore/group-publishers/index.md

 ## Publishing using a group publisher

-In the top right-hand corner of the [Chrome Web Store developer console](https://chrome.google.com/webstore/devconsole) is a pull-down that contains the following
+In the top right-hand corner of the [Chrome Web Store developer console][devconsole] is a pull-down that contains the following
 items:

 * Your developer user name (your individual publisher)